Dhanush123/ArtikHomeServer/README.md

 # ArtikHomeServer
-Server code for communicating between ARTIK and other IoT devices.
+Server code for communicating between ARTIK and Amazon Echo.